DevExpGbb/vscode-ghcp-starter-kit/README.md

 But how does tihs differ from a project/repo ```README.md``` file?
 In short...a ```README.md``` is meant for a human to read - it can be long...it can be more detailed...but really the intended audience is humanz.
 An LLM can still take advantage of it (it will inevitably) but an ```AGENTS.md``` file along with other prompts is a shortcut and always picked up by the agents/llms going forwad as part of each vendor platform.
 You can make things more terse and put it in a structure/format that is more computer friendly as a result.

-### Custom Chat Modes
+### Custom Agents

 I would argue that custom chat modes are truly the precursor to "Custom Agents" in GHCP - but this is like...my opinon <insert big lebowski gif>.

+> [!Note] Beginning as of Nov 5, 2025 - the naming/wording of "Custom Chat Modes" has been changed to "Custom Agents" - so it was clearly the way it evolved as expected.

 The biggest differences vs. custom prompts is as follows:

 1. "Agent" mode is already implied...there's no other mode to operate in - meaning you couldn't choose "ask" or "edit" even if you wanted to
 2. You explicitly switch into this mode just like you would with the built-in modes - "Ask", "Edit" and "Agent" for the duration of your chat session/until you swithc out of this mode.
 This ensures you're not explicitly/manually having to invoke a command over and over again - but really - and more importantly you'll be grounding GHCP into a specific persona/workflow.
-Meaning a custom chat mode is meant to tell GHCP that "YOU ARE A PLATFORM ENGINEER...." or "YOU ARE A DOTNET DEVELOPER" and follow it with more details on how to do that type of work
+Meaning a Custom Agent is meant to tell GHCP that "YOU ARE A PLATFORM ENGINEER...." or "YOU ARE A DOTNET DEVELOPER" and follow it with more details on how to do that type of work
 3. You can configure a description for the chat mode, tools and the model to use...and that's it

 Just like a custom prompt file - there's a file/folder convention ```.github/chatmodes/<some-chat-mode-name>.chatmode.md```.
-Once you've set that up you can pick from the chat mode drop down your new custom chat mode.
+Once you've set that up you can pick from the chat mode drop down your new Custom Agent.

 Further to this - in my opinion - the chat mode is like a "meta mode" which you can use to define/curate/combine with prompts.
 Since custom Prompts are like "executables" for one off actions, you could/should combine them for a type of work.

 Let me explain some more with the example of a Platform Engineer vs. a DotNet Developer.

 You may have prompt files (aka slash commands) for doing certain types of actions.
 As a Platform Engineer you may want to deploy to Azure or AKS within Azure as an example.
 You could have a ```/deploy``` slash command that only is used when in "platform mode".
 This command/prompt is pretty useless when you're writing code - so you're not going to include it in your "DotNet Mode" (this can be argued but for this example we're jsut going to stick to our silos).
 You may however have a ```/devops``` command which is universal - which includes how you push to a repo and kick off CI/CD.
-As a result this command is reusable across workload personas and could be referenced in both the "Platform Mode" and the "DotNet Mode" custom chat modes.
+As a result this command is reusable across workload personas and could be referenced in both the "Platform Mode" and the "DotNet Mode" Custom Agent.

 This way we have consistency by writing these prompts/commands in one place that both GHCP and a human can invoke, and we have a way to assemble/curate them into custom work/chat modes to group like activities/skills in one format.

 In the future - when we discuss "Continuous AI" or "Agentic Workflows" - these chat modes will be important - as we wont' be asking our LLMs to do a single task, but a grouping of tasks/skills for a given phase of our project.
-Having custom chat modes/agents allows us to keep our context windows and skill set (including MCP tool calls) orgnaized and sane.
+Having Custom Agents allows us to keep our context windows and skill set (including MCP tool calls) orgnaized and sane.
 We don't want to just give all powers to the LLM/coding assistant as that may confuse it or us given a scoped task.

-We've got two custom chat modes to examine:
+We've got two Custom Agents to examine (Note these are still in the older "Custom Chat Mode" folder convention/syntax and will need to be migrated accordingly):
 - [devops](.github/chatmodes/devops-engineer.chatmode.md)
 - [platform arcihtect](.github/chatmodes/platform-architect.chatmode.md)